-Bellevue College is accredited as a baccalaureate degree-granting institution by the Northwest Commission on Colleges and Universities, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
-This accreditation was most recently reaffirmed in 2010.
+Bellevue College is accredited as a baccalaureate degree-granting institution by the Northwest Commission on Colleges and Universities, an institutional accrediting body recognized by the U.S. Department of Education.
+This accreditation was most recently reaffirmed in 2012.

 The accrediting body is located at: